zeroIndex0/gitTest/README.md

 #### Fixing a 'failed to push some refs' error
-Sometimes you might run into an error that reads something like "error failed to push some refs"
+Sometimes you might run into an error that reads something like "error failed to push some refs".
+It could be due to trying to push changes from different files you either moved from other
+folders or tried to rename a file to one you want to replace with the same name.
-and its due to commits pushed while you were working locally.
-You have to pull and rebase to fix this issue
+You have to force a pull or rebase to fix this issue.
+Forcing a pull seems to be safer, but
+could still be dangerous, so be careful.
-In our case we need the -c http.sslVerify=false.
+You might still need the -c http.sslVerify=false.
-So we would run the following command:
+So we could run one of the following commands:
 ##### WARNING:
 #### Back Up All Data Before Attempting
 #### I cannot stress enough about making sure ALL data in your working folder is backed up first